tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 wish the client to include a CID (or again, alternately, to use a zero-length CID).

-When a session is resumed, the "connection_id" extension is negotiated afresh, not retained from previous connections in the session.

-Because each party sends the value in the "connection_id" extension that it wants to receive as a connection identifier in encrypted records, it is possible for an endpoint to use a globally constant length for such connection identifiers.
-This can in turn ease parsing and connection lookup,

-for example by having the length in question be a compile-time constant.
+Because each party sends the value in the "connection_id" extension it wants to receive as a CID in encrypted records, it is possible for an endpoint to use a globally constant length for such connection identifiers.
+This can in turn ease parsing and connection lookup, for example by having the length in question be a compile-time constant.
 Implementations, which want to use variable-length CIDs, are responsible for constructing the CID in such a way that its length can be determined on reception.
-Note that such implementations must still be able to send connection identifiers of different length to other parties.

-Note that it is not possible to parse the records without knowing how long the CID is.
+Such implementations must still be able to send CIDs of different length to other parties.
+Is not possible to parse the records without knowing how long the CID is.

 In DTLS 1.2, CIDs are exchanged at the beginning of the DTLS session only.
 There is no dedicated "CID update" message that allows new CIDs to be established mid-session, because DTLS 1.2 in general does not allow TLS 1.3-style post-handshake messages that do not themselves begin other handshakes.
+When a DTLS session is resumed, the "connection_id" extension is negotiated afresh.

+If DTLS peers have negotiated the use of a CIDs using the ClientHello and the ServerHello messages then the peers need to take two steps:

-DTLS peers switch to the new record layer format, i.e., the record layer format containing the CID, when encryption is enabled.
+1. First, the peers need to determine whether incoming and ongoing messages need to use the new record layer format, i.e., the record layer format containing the CID.
+This new record layer format is only used once encryption is enabled.
+Plaintext payloads never contain a CID in the record layer.
+Whenever a zero-length CID has been negotiated then the RFC 6347-defined record format MUST be used (see Section 4.1 of {{RFC6347}}).
+For example, in {{dtls-example2}} the use of a CID has been successfully negotiated between a client and a server whereby the client uses the record format defined in this specification to transmit the CID value (100) to the server.
+The server still uses the RFC 6347-defined record format without a CID when transmitting records to the client.

+2. Second, peers need to use the new MAC calculation defined in this document.
+Any record layer payload that uses the new record layer format MUST use the new MAC computation defined in {{mac}}.
+Whenever the RFC 6347-defined record format is used, i.e., no CID is included in the record layer, then the MAC calculation defined in Section 4.1.2 of {{RFC6347}} (and Section 4.1.2.4 of {{RFC6347} for use with AEAD ciphers in particular).

-# Record Layer Extensions and Record Payload Protection
+# Record Layer Extensions

 This specification defines the DTLS 1.2 record layer format and
 {{I-D.ietf-tls-dtls13}} specifies how to carry the CID in DTLS 1.3.